ismrm-iberian/ismrm-iberian.github.io/community_news.md

 ## Latest newsletters

 - Special edition with the British and Irish Chapter.
-May 24th, 2021. <a href="https://mailchi.mp/8572954127f5/aqizcjy8ry" target="_blank>See here.</a>
+May 24th, 2021. <a href="https://mailchi.mp/8572954127f5/aqizcjy8ry" target="_blank">See here.</a>